iterative/dvc.org/public/static/docs/tutorials/pipelines.md

 regenerate the final or intermediate result.

-Second, hopefully it's clear by now that the actual data is stored in the `.dvc/cache` directory, each file having a name based on an MD5 hash.
+Second, hopefully it's clear by now that the actual data is stored in the `.dvc/cache` directory, each file having a name based on an `md5` checksum.
 This cache is similar to Git's
 [objects database](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects),
 but made specifically to handle large data files.